 to let us help you create your own checklist.

-Both the Opera and the Sinfonia have a Satellite telephone on board.
+All ships in the MSC fleet have a Satellite telephone on board.
 This service is VERY expensive and should be used for emergencies only.

 + 870 335 671 611 / 621

 Your cruise tickets, passports, unabridged birth certificates and other supporting documents when travelling with children under 18.
 Spending money, camera, sun cream and essential medication are the most important things to carry with you.

 Note: Keep your passport on you as you need to present it to Immigration Officials before boarding ship.
 Keep your medication and all valuable items on you or locked safely in your hand luggage.